ckgconstruction/ckg/README.md

 # Constrained Knowledge Graph Construction with Interaction-Aware Network
-This is an anonymous repository for *Constrained Knowledge Graph Construction with Interaction-Aware Network*.
+This is currently an anonymous repository for the paper "Constrained Knowledge Graph Construction with Interaction-Aware Network". cky_main.py contains the codes of the main function for reference.
+The remaining codes and the new CTEB dataset will be made public after the paper is accepted.